semvis123/Sonyfy/README.md

 Bring the noise cancellation control of your Sony headphones to the built-in iOS menu.

 # How does it work?
-It uses the official Sony Headphones app to send specific noise cancelling information to your headphones.
+It uses the official Sony Headphones app to send specific noise cancellation information to your headphones.

-# Does it work with other noise cancelling tweaks?
+# Does it work with other noise cancellation tweaks?
 Yes!
-Sonyfy should work just fine with other noise cancelling (automation) tweaks, because it emulates the behavior of the official Airpods pro.
+Sonyfy should work just fine with other noise cancellation (automation) tweaks, because it emulates the behavior of the official Airpods pro.

 # Does it work with my headphones?
 Sonyfy is currently tested and working on: